openai/gym/README.rst

 To install the full set of environments, you'll need to have some system packages installed.
 We'll build out the list here over time; please let us know what you end up installing on your platform.
+Also, take a look at the docker files (test.dockerfile.xx.xx) to see the composition of CI-tested images.

 On OSX: